Nonseparable Sample Selection Models with Censored Selection Rules: Estimation and inference

 \subsection{Step 2: Estimation of local objects}

 We can estimate the local average, distribution and quantile structural functions using flexibly parametrized least squares, distribution and quantile regressions, where we replace the control function by its estimator from the previous step.

-For reasons explained in Section \ref{ss:asymptotic_theory}, our estimation method is based on a trimmed sample with respect to the censoring variable $C $.
-Therefore, we introduce the following trimming indicator among the selected sample
+For technical reasons explained in Section \ref{ss:asymptotic_theory}, our estimation method is based on a trimmed sample with respect to the censoring variable $C $.
+Therefore, we introduce the following trimming indicator among the selected sample:

-where $\overline{\mathcal{C}} = (0, \overline{c}]$ for some $0 < \overline{c} < \infty$, such that $P(T = 1)>0$.
+where $\overline{\mathcal{C}}=(0,\overline{c}]$ for some $0<\overline{c} <\infty $, such that $P(T=1)>0$.

-The estimator of the LASF is $\widehat{\mu }(x,v)=w(x,v)^{\mathrm{T}} \widehat{\beta },$ where $w(x,v)$ is a $d_{w}$-dimensional vector of transformations of $(x,v)$ with good approximating properties, and $\widehat{ \beta }$ is the ordinary least squares estimator:\footnote{ An alternative approach is to follow Jun (2009) and Masten and Torgovitsky (2014).
+The estimator of the LASF is $\widehat{\mu }(x,z_{1},v)=w(x,z_{1},v)^{ \mathrm{T}}\widehat{\beta },$ where $w(x,z_{1},v)$ is a $d_{w}$-dimensional vector of transformations of $(x,z_{1},v)$ with good approximating properties, and $\widehat{\beta }$ is the ordinary least squares estimator: \footnote{ An alternative approach is to follow Jun (2009) and Masten and Torgovitsky (2016).
 These papers acknowledge that with an index restriction the parameters of interest can be estimated in the presence of a control function by estimation over subsamples for which the control function has a \emph{similar} value.
 While each of these papers considers a random coefficients model with endogeneity their approach is applicable here.}